ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/packages.md

         .Redirect();
 ```

-Run the test and it should pass correctly.
-As you can see My Tested ASP.NET Core MVC tests asynchronous actions flawlessly.
-If you do not like the null values, you may use the built-in helper class **"With"** to specify that there are no action arguments in this test:
+Run the test, and it should pass correctly.
+As you can see, My Tested ASP.NET Core MVC tests asynchronous actions flawlessly.
+If you do not like the null value literals, you may use the built-in helper class **"With"** to specify that there are no action arguments in this test:

 ```c#
 .Calling(c => c.RemoveLogin(With.No<string>(), With.No<string>()))